 Medical Malpractice – $2.5 Million Verdict In Marion County

 A Marion County jury returned a $2.5 million verdict against a nursing home in Winfield, Alabama.
 David Marsh and Derrick Mills represented the plaintiff and tried the case.
 The case grew out of the wrongful death of Norman Rhodes, a 62-year-old man who was admitted to the Golden Living Nursing Home for care and therapy following two strokes.

 Mr. Rhodes suffered a traumatic catheter injury, which resulted in a loss of blood that led to his death.
 There was evidence that the catheter injury happened when Mr. Rhodes was improperly turned by nursing home personnel.
 The jury considered evidence that Mr. Rhodes was unable to turn himself and could not have pulled out his catheter by himself.
 Also, there was evidence that the risk of injury was substantially increased when the nursing home employees failed to use a leg strap to hold Mr. Rhodes’ catheter in place.

-Contact the law offices of Marsh, Rickard & Bryan, P.C.to see how we can represent your case.
+Contact Marsh, Rickard & Bryan, P.C. to see how we can represent your case.

 These recoveries and testimonials are not an indication of future results.
 Every case is different, and regardless of what friends, family or other individuals may say about what a case is worth, each case must be evaluated on its own facts and circumstances as they apply to the law.
 The valuation of a case depends on the facts, the injuries, the jurisdiction, the venue, the witnesses, the parties, and the testimony, among other factors.
 Furthermore, no representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.